portworx/px-docs/scheduler/kubernetes/update-px-geography.md

 Any PVC created using the above storage class will have a replication factor of 2 and will have one copy of its data on `rack1` and the other copy on `rack2`

-## Providing zone info to PX
+## Providing zone and region info to Portworx

-Zone information can only be set using environment variables.
-Refer [Update Rack and Zone Info page](https://docs.portworx.com/manage/update-px-rack.html)
+Zone and region can only be set using environment variables.
+Refer to [Update Geography Info page](/manage/update-px-geography.html)